-It’s been said that youth is wasted on the young and when it comes to skin, that couldn’t be more true.
-If you’re in your 20s, your skin is probably at its absolute best so enjoy it for all its worth, but remember, having great skin doesn’t mean you can just let it go.
+It’s been said that youth is wasted on the young and when it comes to skin, that is probably true.
+If you’re in your 20s, your skin is probably at its absolute best, so enjoy it for all its worth; but remember, having great skin doesn’t mean you can just let it go.

-Even fabulous skin needs a fabulous skincare routine which is why in this article we’re going to discuss how you can expect your skin to change in your 20s, lifestyle changes you should make in your 20s, things you should stop doing in your 20s, and the best skincare routine for 20s.
+In this article, we’re going to discuss how you can expect your skin to change in your 20s, lifestyle changes you should make in your 20s, things you should stop doing in your 20s, and the best skincare routine for your 20s.

 Developing a good skin care routine in your 20s is sort of like taking care of your car before that little red “Check Engine” light goes on.
 If you start taking care of your skin now, you’ll have way fewer skin issues—like fine lines and wrinkles—later on!